z3by/ahmadmostafa.com/_posts/my-journey-with-open-source-just-started.md

 ## Why I started doing open-source work everyday

-Practice makes perfect, I was practicing everyday to be a better programmer, but most of these practices were lost, do you know why? because I was practicing alone, with a small apps that no one is ever gonna use, I said why I don't make thing that are really useful, things that other people can use.
+Practice makes perfect, I was practicing everyday to be a better programmer, but most of these practices were lost, do you know why? because I was practicing alone, with a small apps that is nobody ever gonna use, I said why don't I make something that is really useful, something that other people can use, and contribute to.

-[npmjs](https://www.npmjs.com/) package manager now while I am writing this post has about 1,154,793 module! all of them have been done by passionate, and generous programers who love to share knowledge! those modules added a lot of power to the tech world! no need to reinvent the wheel, everything is out there!
+[npmjs](https://www.npmjs.com/) package manager now while I am writing this post has about 1,154,793 module! all of them have been done by passionates, and generous programers who love to share knowledge! those modules added a lot of power to the tech world! no need to reinvent the wheel, everything is out there!

-I started by publishing my own website vuepress theme, I called it [vuepress-theme-modern-blog](https://github.com/z3by/vuepress-theme-modern-blog) and my friends really liked it, I got a good feedback about it, so I continued developing it by adding more features, and enhancing the design everyday.
+I started by publishing my own website vuepress theme, I called it [vuepress-theme-modern-blog](https://github.com/z3by/vuepress-theme-modern-blog) and people really liked it, I got a good feedback about it, so I continued developing it by adding more features, and enhancing the design everyday.

 ## Creating [Arab open-source community](https://github.com/arab-open-source)